We are very limited with what we can carry on an airplane, but if you travel, then you really need an airport carry-on get home kit!

-- A larger, light weight tarp for a shelter.
+- A larger, lightweight tarp for a shelter.

 - Leatherman Sidekick Carabiner Multipurpose Tool – A carabiner with bottle opener and small wrench.

 - Tactical Pen – The trick is to get one that doesn’t look like it’s a tactical pen.
-The Schrade Tactical Pen is a good choirce, for this very reason.
+The Schrade Tactical Pen is a good choice, for this very reason.
 If you think that carrying a tactical pen in your

-If we overlooked any items, that you think would be helpful, let me know!
+If we overlooked any items that you think would be helpful, let me know!